TosbackCgusBridge-Bot/CGUs-versions/Geico/Privacy Policy.md

 ADDITIONAL INFORMATION FOR OUR INTERNET USERS

 We continuously improve geico.com.
 We are interested in how visitors use our website, what they like and dislike, and where they have problems.
 We may gather data on how users navigate our site so we can make geico.com an easy place to do business.
 Our tools may gather data such as what browser a person uses or even what pages are most popular.
+We may also use this data, in aggregated or anonymized form, to offer you content, products, or services we hope will interest you.

 We use cookies to improve your experience while using geico.com and our internet apps.
 Cookies are small files that are stored on your computer.
 They do not contain any personally identifiable information about you.
 They help us personalize your experience when you return to our website, and they are required for certain portions of our website.
 Most browsers let you determine whether or not you accept our cookies.
 If you don't use cookies, you won't be able to use certain geico.com features, such as the "remember me" function for policyholders that lets you store your User ID so you don't have to input it every time you log in from the same computer.